 GASB 68, paragraph 68 states that the long-term expected rate of return should be determined net of pension plan investment expense but without reduction for pension plan administrative expense.
-The discount rate of 7.50% used for the June 30, 2014 measurement date was net of administrative expenses.
-The discount rate of 7.65% used for the June 30, 2015 measurement date is without reduction of pension plan administrative expenses.
+The discount rate of 7.50% used for the June 30, 2015 measurement date is without reduction of pension plan administrative expenses.